slim-template/slim/README.md

 ## Why?

 Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
-However, _Erb_'s syntax is cumbersome and Haml's performance isn't exactly the best.
+However, _Erb_'s syntax is cumbersome and _Haml_'s performance isn't exactly the best.

 Slim was born to bring a minimalist syntax approach with speed.
-If people chose not to use Slim, it would not be because of speed.  ___Yes, Slim is speedy!___ Benchmarks are provided at the end of this README file.
+If people chose not to use Slim, it would not be because of speed.

+___Yes, Slim is speedy!___ In a nutshell, in a cached environment (which reflects the production environment) Slim is __up to 15x faster__ than _Haml_ and __up to 5x faster__ than _Erb_.

+Benchmarks are provided at the end of this README file.
 Alternatively, a benchmark rake task is provided so you could test it yourself (`rake bench`).

 ## How?